Triangle Centrality: Parallel Algorithm

 \subsection{PRAM Algorithm}

-We will describe Parallel Random Access (PRAM) algorithms for triangle centrality in this section.
-In a PRAM~\cite{bib:fortune1978} each processor can access any global memory location in unit time.
+We will describe PRAM algorithms for triangle centrality in this section.
+In a PRAM~\cite{bib:fortune1978}, each processor can access any global memory location in unit time.
 Processors can read from global memory, perform a computation, and write a result to global memory in a single clock cycle.
 All processors execute these instructions at the same time.
-A read or write to a memory location is restricted to one processor at a time in an Exclusive Read Exclusive Write (EREW) PRAM.
-Writes to a memory location are restricted to a one processor at a time in a Concurrent Read Exclusive Write (CREW) PRAM.
-A Concurrent Read Concurrent Write (CRCW) PRAM permits concurrent read and write to a memory location by any number of processors, but values concurrently written by multiple processors to the same memory location are handled by a resolution protocol.
+Writes to a memory location are restricted to a one processor at a time in a CREW PRAM.

-It follows directly from matrix multiplication that the algebraic triangle centrality (Definition~\ref{def:tricent_algebraic}) can be computed on a CREW PRAM in $O(\log n)$ time using $O(n^3)$ processors.
-The work is bounded by the matrix multiplication of $A^2$ needed to get the graph triangle matrix $T$, and it is well-known that multiplying two $n\times n$ matrices takes $O(\log n)$ time using $O(n^3)$ CREW processors~\cite{bib:jaja1992}.
-We can show that triangle centrality can be computed with the same runtime but using $O(m\sqrt{m})$ CREW processors, and is therefore work-optimal up to a logarithmic factor.\footnote{Work for parallel processing is $T(n)\times p$ for runtime $T(n)$ using $p$ processors.
+It follows directly from matrix multiplication that the algebraic triangle centrality (Proposition~\ref{prop:tricent_algebraic}) can be computed on a CREW PRAM in $O(\log n)$ time using $O(n^3)$ processors.
+The work is bounded by the matrix multiplication of $\mat{A}^2$ needed to get the graph triangle matrix $\mat{T}$, and it is well known that multiplying two $n\times n$ matrices takes $O(\log n)$ time using $O(n^3)$ CREW processors~\cite{bib:jaja1992}.

+However, we can show that triangle centrality can be computed in $O(\log n)$ time using $O(m\sqrt{m})$ CREW processors and is therefore work-optimal up to a logarithmic factor.\footnote{Work for parallel processing is $T(n)\times p$ for runtime $T(n)$ using $p$ processors.
 It is optimal if it equals the sequential runtime.} This is achieved by Algorithm~\ref{alg:tricent_pram}, in which statements contained within a \textbf{for all} construct are performed concurrently and all statements are executed in top-down order.

-\begin{theorem} Triangle centrality can be computed on a CREW PRAM in $O(\log n)$ time using $O(m\sqrt{m})$ processors for all vertices in a simple, undirected graph $G=(V,E)$. \end{theorem}
+\begin{theorem} Triangle centrality can be computed on a CREW PRAM in $O(\log n)$ time using $O(m\sqrt{m})$ processors for all vertices in $G$. \end{theorem}